krglaws/MyLFS/README.md

 however, you should be sure to run the script with '--check' to verify the dependencies on your system.
 If you want to install the IMG file that this script produces onto a storage device, you can specify '--install /dev/<devname>' on the commandline.
-Be careful with that last one - it WILL destroy all partitions on the device you specify.
+Be careful with that last one -- it WILL destroy all partitions on the device you specify.

     options:
-        -v|--version            Print the LFS version this build is based on, then exit.
+        -V|--version            Print the LFS version this build is based on, then exit.

-        -V|--verbose            The script will output more information where applicable (careful what you wish for).
+        -v                      Show more output.
+        -vv                     Show even more output (this is probably what you want).
+        -vvv                    Show all build output.

+        -D|--systemd            Build the Systemd version of LFS.

         -e|--check              Output LFS dependency version information, then exit.
                                 It is recommended that you run this before proceeding